-With a size in average less than $500\,\rm{pc}$, UFDs are also the smallest galaxies known.
-However, compared to globular clusters, they exhibit large velocity dispersion that spread between $2$ to nearly $10\,\rm{km/s}$ \citep{kleyna2005,munoz2006,martin2007,simon2007,martin2016,Simon_2019,longeard2023} and broad metallicity distributions.
-Combining their size and kinematics and assuming they are self-gravitating systems at equilibrium, this makes UFDs the most dark matter dominated galactic systems in our Universe.
+With an average size of less than $500\,\rm{pc}$, UFDs are also the smallest galaxies known.
+However, compared to globular clusters, they exhibit a larger velocity dispersion of between $2$ and nearly $10\,\rm{km/s}$ \citep{kleyna2005,munoz2006,martin2007,simon2007,martin2016,Simon_2019,longeard2023} and a broader metallicity distribution.
+Combining their size and kinematics, and assuming they are self-gravitating systems at equilibrium, this makes UFDs the most dark-matter-dominated galactic systems in our Universe.
 As such, they constitute fundamental probes of the cosmological model \citep{Bullock2017}, with the ability to constrain the total matter power spectrum down to the smallest scales \citep{sanati2020}.

-Several groups have studied their formation and evolution in a $\Lambda$CDM cosmological context using numerical schemes that includes a complex treatment of the the baryonic physics \citep{jeon2017,Wheeler_2019,agertz2020,applebaum2020,jeon2021a,jeon2021b,orkney2021,prgomet2022,gandhi2022,sanati2023}.
+Several groups have studied their formation and evolution in a $\Lambda$CDM cosmological context using numerical schemes that include a complex treatment of the baryonic physics \citep{jeon2017,Wheeler_2019,agertz2020,applebaum2020,jeon2021a,jeon2021b,orkney2021,prgomet2022,gandhi2022,sanati2023}.
 In these simulations, the rapid star formation quenching of UFDs is interpreted as a direct consequence of their very low potential well.
-Ionising photons emitted by young and massive stars and responsible for the re-ionisation of the Universe during the first billions years, heat the cold and star forming gas which is expelled out of the galaxy causing the star formation to cease abruptly.
-UFDs are thus compatible with the first galaxies formed in mini-halos before the Epoch of Re-ionisation (EoR) \citep{Ricotti_2005,Wyithe_2006,salvadori2009,2009MNRAS.395L...6S,bovill2009,Wheeler_2019,Rodriguez2019,sanati2023}.
+Ionising photons emitted by young and massive stars ---and responsible for the re-ionisation of the Universe during the first billions years--- heat the cold and star forming gas expelled from the galaxy, causing the star formation to cease abruptly.
+UFDs are thus compatible with the first galaxies formed in mini-halos before the epoch of reionisation (EoR) \citep{Ricotti_2005,Wyithe_2006,salvadori2009,2009MNRAS.395L...6S,bovill2009,Wheeler_2019,Rodriguez2019,sanati2023}.